Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-guide.rst

    Some qiskit libraries provide their own ``backend.run()`` wrappers, for example: ``QuantumInstance``, formerly used in ``qiskit.algorithms``.
 To migrate code that has such dependencies, replace the execution method with the corresponding primitive.

+..
-For instructions to migrate code based on ``QuantumInstance``, refer to the `Quantum Instance migration guide <http://qisk.it/qi_migration>`__.
+   Add this in later when it's done and we have the link For instructions to migrate code based on ``QuantumInstance``, refer to the `Quantum Instance migration guide <http://qisk.it/qi_migration>`__.

 This guide has examples for two basic types of users: